Frequently Asked Questions

 After a diagnosis, a journey of concussion management starts.

-Keeping a child restricted to a dark room alone is no longer advised by research.
+Keeping a child alone in a dark room is no longer recommended by research.

 What are some questions to ask a provider as concussion management continues?

-A concussion is not something that can be medically “diagnosed” and then “cleared” after a certain amount of time.
-It requires management – by a healthcare provider, by the school, by the parent/guardian, and by the patient in other words, shared information over days to weeks.
+A concussion is not something that can be quickly “diagnosed” and then “cleared” after a set amount of time.
+It needs careful management.
+This means help from a healthcare provider, the school, the parent or guardian, and the patient.
+Everyone needs to share information over several days or weeks.

-After you get through the crisis of the diagnosis of the concussion, a conversation with a healthcare provider is needed.
-Here are some questions that individuals may want to consider asking a healthcare provider during initial visits.
-We encourage you to also refer to the “Learn” section of the app for answers to some of these questions.
+After the first shock of the diagnosis, it is important to talk with a healthcare provider.
+Here are some questions people may want to ask during the first visits.
+You can also check the “Learn” section of the app for answers to some of these questions.

 Initial Education